voothi/20251206123938-intellifiller-ai-addon-for-anki/README.md

 ## Original Project

-This project is a fork of [IntelliFiller AI addon for Anki](https://github.com/ganqqwerty/intellifiller-ai-addon-for-anki).
+This project is a fork of [IntelliFiller AI addon for Anki](https://github.com/ganqqwerty/intellifiller-ai-addon-for-anki) (forked from version 2.1.0).
 Significant improvements have been made to support a wider range of AI providers and configuration options.

 [Return to Top](#table-of-contents)